SEA ANNOUNCES SUPPORT FOR SEASONAL EMPLOYMENT PROTECTION ACT

 "After dealing with the unreliability of the H-2B program, I knew that I needed to play my part to fix the program.
 I saw how active SEA was and decided to join.
 Since joining SEA, I have become much more effective in my advocacy efforts and am confident that we will finally fix this program.
 I encourage every employer to join and do their part to obtain cap relief.
 You can’t sit on the sidelines and expect good results!"

 President, Southern Impact

-"Since the startup of SEA a little over a year ago, SEA has made unmatched strides towards H2B cap relief.
+"Since the founding of SEA, SEA has made unmatched strides towards H2B cap relief.
 We are closer than ever before to a permanent cap increase because of SEA’s efforts and the relationships SEA has formed with H2B employers and legislators.
 As an agent, it is helpful to be a member of an organization with other agents and active employers.
 The information the members provide and the resources I have access to ensure I am on top of all aspects of the ever shifting H-2B program.
 This helps me provide the best possible service to my clients."